All Products

 curl 'http://test.com/oauth2/token?grant_type=client_credentials&client_id=12345678-xxxx-xxxx-xxxx-xxxxxxxxxxxx&client_secret=abcdefgh-xxxx-xxxx-xxxx-xxxxxxxxxxxx'

-# Obtain an access token by using the POST method.
-To perform this operation, you need to match a route that points to a real destination service.
-Otherwise, the gateway does not read request bodies.
+The POST method requires a route that points to a real backend service.
+Otherwise, the gateway does not read the request body.

 {